-Goal for Year 3: Include information in Newsletter regarding storm water awareness.
+Goal for Year 4: Include information in Newsletter discussing green infrastructure strategies.

 Status: 3 Articles regarding "Oil Dumping" and "Pollutant Discharge" were included in the Village's quarterly newsletter.
 Other articles discussing street sweeping, yard waste disposal, garbage pick-up, and mitigation of storm water were also included in the Village's newsletter.
 The newsletter is published on the Village's website, and is also included in the Water Billings which are mailed to all residents.
-Green Infrastructure strategies are being researched and will be included in future publications.
+Additional green Infrastructure strategies are being researched and will be included in future publications.
 The intent is to reach out to all residents of all ages.
 Copies of the newsletter are kept on file.